NUAA-AL/ALiPy/README.md

 ## Usage

-There are 2 ways to use acepy.
-Acepy provides independent tools to ensure the scalability, thus it is recommended to follow the examples provided in the tutorial in acepy main page and pick the tools according to your usage to customize your experiment.
+There are 2 ways to use alipy.
+ALiPy provides independent tools to ensure the scalability, thus it is recommended to follow the examples provided in the tutorial in alipy main page and pick the tools according to your usage to customize your experiment.
 In this way, on one hand, the logic of your program is absolutely clear to you and thus easy to debug.
 On the other hand, some parts in your active learning process can be substituted by your own implementation for special usage.

 ```
 import copy
 from sklearn.datasets import load_iris
-from acepy.utils.toolbox import ToolBox
+from alipy.utils.toolbox import ToolBox

 X, y = load_iris(return_X_y=True)
-acebox = ToolBox(X=X, y=y, query_type='AllLabels', saving_path='.')
+alibox = ToolBox(X=X, y=y, query_type='AllLabels', saving_path='.')

 # Split data
-acebox.split_AL(test_ratio=0.3, initial_label_rate=0.1, split_count=10)
+alibox.split_AL(test_ratio=0.3, initial_label_rate=0.1, split_count=10)

 # Use the default Logistic Regression classifier
-model = acebox.get_default_model()
+model = alibox.get_default_model()

 # The cost budget is 50 times querying
-stopping_criterion = acebox.get_stopping_criterion('num_of_queries', 50)
+stopping_criterion = alibox.get_stopping_criterion('num_of_queries', 50)

 # Use pre-defined strategy
-QBCStrategy = acebox.get_query_strategy(strategy_name='QueryInstanceQBC')
+QBCStrategy = alibox.get_query_strategy(strategy_name='QueryInstanceQBC')
 QBC_result = []

 for round in range(10):
     # Get the data split of one fold experiment
-    train_idx, test_idx, label_ind, unlab_ind = acebox.get_split(round)
+    train_idx, test_idx, label_ind, unlab_ind = alibox.get_split(round)
     # Get intermediate results saver for one fold experiment
-    saver = acebox.get_stateio(round)
+    saver = alibox.get_stateio(round)

     while not stopping_criterion.is_stop():
         # Select a subset of Uind according to the query strategy